-Imagine how unique a gift it will be if you purchase your child stock in their favorite company for their upcoming birthday.
+Imagine how unique a gift it will be if you purchase your child stock in their favorite company for their upcoming birthday, Christmas, or whatever occasion may be approaching.
 We adults think of stock as a vague intangible object.
 But kids think of stock as this “cool” thing that adults have.
 So when they get to have stock too, and none of their friends have stock, that makes them feel unique.

 What if you purchased your child shares in Apple?
 Do you think they would find that cool?
 How about Amazon, or McDonalds, or Coca-Cola?
 Every time they purchase products from these companies, they are reminded of their ownership!

 Here are five reasons why you really need to buy your kids stock in companies for their upcoming birthdays.
 In the article, you will find it is quite simple to purchase stock for your children; you can purchase stock in companies like Apple and Amazon, for as little as $25!